MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-authentication.md

 <!-- AllowEAPCertSSO-Description-Begin -->
 <!-- Description-Source-DDF -->
-Allows an EAP cert-based authentication for a single sign on (SSO) to access internal resources.
+Allows an EAP cert-based authentication for a single sign-on (SSO) to access internal resources.
 <!-- AllowEAPCertSSO-Description-End -->

 <!-- AllowEAPCertSSO-Editable-Begin -->